 The Wine Tasting Adventure

-When travelling Tuscany, the landscape is mesmerising, especially the areas dedicated to wine production, like that of Chianti, Montepulciano, Montalcino — Let’s be honest, almost everywhere in Tuscany there is an area dedicated to wine: from the coast and the town Bolgheri to the Apennine hills between Mugello and Casentino.
+When traveling Tuscany, the landscape is mesmerizing, especially the areas dedicated to wine production, like that of Chianti, Montepulciano, Montalcino — Let’s be honest, almost everywhere in Tuscany there is an area dedicated to wine: from the coast and the town Bolgheri to the Apennine hills between Mugello and Casentino.

 But beautiful scenery doesn’t automatically translate into great wine tasting opportunities.
 The “terroir” is considered to be the main protagonist for a good wine.
 I was once told: